Akademiaapp/.github/profile/README.md

 <br />
 <br />

+Vores mission er at revolutionere skoledagen for lærere og elever, ved at lave en all-in-one digital skoleplatform til undervisningen.

 > [!IMPORTANT]
-> This is still in very early development.
+> This is still in early development.

 <br />